kitko112/parking-lot-exercise/Readme.md

 ## Run Scenarios

 ### Example 1: Small motorcycle/scooter parking lot
+Scenario is written in `scenarios/mallSmallParkingLot.test.ts`

+Run below commmand to see the result
 ```
 yarn test:mallSmallParkingLot
 ```

 ### Example 2: Mall parking lot
+Scenario is written in `scenarios/mallParkingLot.test.ts`

+Run below commmand to see the result
 ```
 yarn test:mallParkingLot
 ```